Romi-s/Plant-Leaf-Health-Classification/README.md

 - `src/config.py` – seeds, augmentation defaults, per-model training/tuning knobs
 - `report.pdf` – short report summarizing the original notebook findings

-## Optional notebook
-`notebook/compact_all.ipynb` (legacy, for exploration/reading).
+- `notebook/compact_all.ipynb` (legacy notebook).
 The recommended path is the CLI above.

+## Notes
+- You supply the generators/datasets; the CLI builds standard pipelines from `config.py`.
+- Override epochs/params via CLI or by editing each model’s block in `config.py`.